AlpAydinoglu/cdesign/README.md

 The designed controller can be tested on the linear complementarity system (recommended as a sanity check).
 The code can be used to evaluate the dynamics of any linear complementarity model as long as the x-trajectory is unique (requires PATH).

 After finding a W, you can just plug in your system parameters using the code provided in `design_algorithm` and design a controller.
-In genereal, it is recommended to verify the controller solving an SDP (after fixing the gain matrices).
+In general, it is recommended to verify the controller solving an SDP (after fixing the gain matrices).
 The details can be found in the code.

 ## Examples
 `acrobot`: Controller design and its implementation on an acrobot with soft joint limits